Relativist1/Gallifray/README.md

 ## Basic installation

-The the most recent and stable version can be installed manually, by cloning the repository and installing using pip:
+The most recent and stable version can be installed manually, by cloning the repository and installing using pip:

 ```sh
 $ git clone https://github.com/Relativist1/Gallifray.git